-We have agreed to pay the expenses of the registration of the common units offered and sold by the selling unitholder under the registration statement, including, but not limited to, all registration and filing fees and fees and expenses of our counsel and accountants.
+Pursuant to the 2022 Registration Rights Agreement, we have agreed to pay the expenses of the registration of the common units offered and sold by the selling unitholder under the registration statement, including, but not limited to, all registration and filing fees and fees and expenses of our counsel and accountants.
 The selling unitholder will pay any underwriting discounts and commissions applicable to the common units sold by such selling unitholder.
+The Partnership will not be responsible for legal fees incurred by the selling unitholder in connection with the rights exercised by the selling unitholder under the 2022 Registration Rights Agreement.